An Unplanned Encounter: Two Lives Forever Changed

-A Gift from God is very much the theme of an “Unplanned Encounter: Two Lives Forever Changed” as it tells the amazing story of one woman’s bravery and determination to deal with a situation imposed upon her by a man who instantly disappears.
-At times sad but with a very happy ending.
-It is set in Britain, beginning 1943, during the Second World War.
-Mary Louise, the 20-year-old girl at the heart of the story, struggles to keep her illegitimate baby and support him despite objections from her family.
-Jock is the father who stays away to live a separate married life.
+A Gift from God is very much the theme of an “Unplanned Encounter: Two Lives Forever Changed” as it tells the amazing story of one woman’s bravery and determination to deal with a situation imposed on her by a person who immediately steps out of her life.
+At times troubling, but with a satisfying ending, it’s begins in Britain during the Second World War and ends in the early 1970’s.
+Mary Louise, the 20-year-old girl at the core of the story, struggles to keep her illegitimate child and support him despite objections from people around her.
+She leaves home, finds herself in a difficult marriage, but diligently pursues for her son all that she is denied because of the War and being a woman.
+By contrast we see the opportunities and successes afforded to her male counterparts, and some of their unexpected consequences.

-Despite generous reviews the book’s literary content reflects my abilities at the time I retired.
+Despite generous reviews, the book’s literary content reflects my abilities at the time I retired.
 Probably the Kirkus review most accurately captures its strengths and weaknesses.
 I must stress that the essence of the story is fictional.
 While based on true events, much has been added as a result of research and conjecture.
-Additionally I have trusted as accurate what was told to me.
-Those that might dispute the correctness of what I heard are no longer here to defend their recollections.
-Hence, please read the novel as an account of a wonderful woman driven by love and wisdom, and do not try to distinguish between truth and fiction.
+Additionally I have trusted the accuracy of what was told to me.
+Hence, please read the novel as an account of a wonderful woman driven by love and wisdom and do not try to distinguish between truth and fiction.

-The pseudonym used was essentially the name given to me on birth.
+The pseudonym I used was essentially the name I was given on birth.

 To purchase the softcover, hardcover or e-book version of An Unplanned Encounter, please visit any of the sites below:

-I have combined the content of my conversation with a written account prepared by mother covering her first fifty-five years of life.
+I have combined the content of my conversation with my mother’s written account of her first fifty-five years of life.
 For much of her adolescence and early adulthood she kept a diary.
-For a year after the conversation there was little I could do to validate her explanation.
-She continued to be embarrassed and ashamed of what had happened.
+To these ingredients, I added my imagination developed from childhood memories and stories recounted by relatives and friends.

 I hope you will read what I have written.
-It is an usual feeling to suddenly discover the nature of your birth.
+It is an usual feeling to suddenly discover why you are here.
+I have much to be thankful for.

 Early Endorsements for An Unplanned Encounter